 A pterygium is a wing-shaped fibrovascular connective tissue that grows from conjunctiva (a clear membrane that covers the white of the eye and the inner eyelids) over the cornea.
-Sometimes referred to as a "Texas cataract" it is seen in individuals who spend time outdoors such as farmers, fisherman and skiers.
-It is felt that exposure to sun, wind, and ultraviolet light promotes growth of this tissue.
+Sometimes referred to as a "Texas cataract" it is seen in individuals who spend time outdoors such as farmers, fishermen, and skiers.
+It is felt that exposure to sun, wind, and ultraviolet light promotes the growth of this tissue.
 Conservative treatment includes artificial tears and wearing sunglasses.
 If vision is affected, the tissue can be surgically removed.

 Keratitis is a nonspecific term meaning inflammation of the cornea.

 Treatment of keratitis depends on the cause but usually involves antibiotic and/or steroid eye drops.
-Occasionally systemic treatment with an oral medication is required as well.
+Occasionally systemic treatment with oral medication is required as well.

 At EyeHealth Northwest, our Opticians are committed to helping you get the best pair of glasses you have ever had.
 Opticians are Nationally Certified by the American Board of Opticianry and participate in ongoing continue education courses to deliver the best possible care with the most advanced technology and fashion.
 We can take stress out of the process, making it enjoyable for you and your family.

 With more than 60 years of experience in Portland, we are now driving the Portland look by designing and curating original frame collections based on our optical expertise - Bridge City Spex.
 We understand the importance of individuality, functionality, and quality.
 The Bridge City Spex Collections can be found exclusively at our eleven EyeHealth Northwest optical shops.